Mids conclude fall competition schedule.

 Tihansky was a big part of hosting the U.S. Offshore Sailing Championship.

-Tihansky has led the Navy offshore sailing team to a pair of Kennedy Cup titles (2007, 2011) during his tenure at Navy.
+Tihansky has led the Navy offshore sailing team to three Kennedy Cup titles (2007, 2011, 2012) during his tenure at Navy.
 The Kennedy Cup is Intercollegiate Sailing's Big Boat National Championship.
 He also guided the squad to four McMillan Cup titles (2007, 2010, 2012, 2014).
 The McMillan Cup is the Intercollegiate Big Boat East Coast Championship.

 He began crewing on MORC-sized boats at age 13 and within a few years was working summers in a sail loft and rigging shop.
 He became a full time sail maker working first with Johnson Sails and then Hood Sails.
 In 1981, he bought the first of three J24s which he campaigned extensively throughout Florida, winning the district championships on multiple occasions and finishing 13th in his first Midwinter Championships in 1982.
 He continued actively sailing J24s through 1986, skippering at two World Championships and crewing in a third.
 His position as a sail maker provided an entry into big-boat sailing and he competed in far-flung regattas such as Block Island Race Week, the MORC Internationals and his first of many SORCs in 1981.